-LPA Ref. - 2021/4378/A (Consent to Display Advertisements) - Appeal B
+LPA Ref. - 2021/4381/A (Consent to Display Advertisements) - Appeal B

 "1.
-The proposed advertisement, by virtue of its location, scale, prominence and method of illumination, would due to its location adjacent to a loading bay and close to a junction introduce a distraction to traffic and pedestrians, causing harm to highway and public safety, contrary to Transport for London guidance, and to Policies A1 (Managing the Impact of Development), D4 (Advertisements) and T1 (Prioritising walking, cycling and public transport) of the Camden Local Plan 2017".
+The proposed advertisement, by virtue of its location, scale, prominence, and method of illumination, would add visual clutter, detrimental to the amenity of the streetscene, contrary to policies D1 (Design) and D4 (Advertisements) of the Camden Local Plan 2017".